 2.5 Allocation of funds Proposed change to progress payments allowing: Greater access to funds at initiation of project.
 This would change from 25% to 50%.
 This has been requested by the Community Associations to expedite projects and aid with cash flow concerns.
 Written progress update at half way mark.
 Release of final payment once all paperwork received.
 Additional payment can be made upon proof of expenditure to date.
 Clarification on use of funds towards ongoing maintenance.
-2.6 Unspent and/or Adjust inconsistent numbering Unallocated Funds have a starting of America Decrementity Operation of the start Improve clarity of Annual Community Grant Scheme funds being reallocated to Community Grants and Contributions Scheme (Policy CS6).
+2.6 Unspent and/or Adjust inconsistent numbering Unallocated Funds Improve clarity of Annual Community Grant Scheme funds being reallocated to Community Grants and Contributions Scheme (Policy CS6).
 Funds remain in reserve for one year period - text consistent with Section 2.5.
 This period is currently two years.
 The justification for the proposed change is to reduce the amount of funding allocated to reserves.
 Improve clarity regarding contingency funds.
 Can only be placed in reserve if allocated to a project.
 Clarification that where notification is not provided by Community Associations regarding unspent and/or contingency funds by 31 May each year, these funds will be forfeited.
 2.7 Variations Text moved from Section 2.8 to Section 2.7 Inclusion of a Variation Request Form that aims to streamline variation process and provide Officer's with full breadth of information regarding reason for variation.
 2.8 Return Benefits to the City of Karratha Reworded to improve clarity 3.1 Annual Community Association Development Scheme (ACADS) Clarify range of community projects eligible for funding.
 Consistent with other sections.
-Reworded to improve clarity 3.2 Birra Birra Ex Gratia Remove reference to Dampier/Kangaroo Hill.
+3.2 Birra Birra Ex Gratia Reworded to improve clarity Remove reference to Dampier/Kangaroo Hill.
 Payments (Ex- Gratia) Clarify that funds are available specifically for facility development and maintenance (infrastructure projects), consistent with other Sections.
 Reworded to improve clarity.
-5. Roles andResponsibilities6.
-Reference to RelatedDocuments Reference to Variation Request Form and process for variation in both Sections.
+5. Roles and Reference to Variation Request Form and process for Responsibilities 6.
+Reference to Related Documents variation in both Sections.